nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Editing the data file

 PennyWise data are saved as a file `[JAR file location]/data/pennywise.json`.
-Advanced users with knowledge about JSON file format are welcome to update data directly by editing that data file.
+Advanced users with knowledge of JSON file format are welcomed to update data directly by editing that data file.

 <div markdown="span" class="alert alert-danger">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, PennyWise will discard all data and start with an empty data file at the next run.
+If your changes to the data file violate the format, PennyWise will discard all data and start with an empty data file at the next run.
 </div>

 <p align="right">